Axway/docker-st/README.md

 3) Prepare the configuration files for ST server and ST edge found in example-configuration:
    3.1 Prepare secret file and encrypted password for the database (Section Secret file generation above).
-   3.2 Prepare the copy of the taeh file.
+   3.2 Prepare the copy of the taeh file and upload it in runtime/secrets.
    3.3 Prepare db.conf file for both ST server and ST edge using the encrypted database password from step 1.1 and all the database info (Section Database configuration).
    3.4 If ssl connection to the database is used the certificate file should be supplied in the Kubernetes secret in step 1.8 - add at the end of the command - `--from-file=./<certificate>`
-   3.5 Optional - prepare STGlobalConfig.properties file.
-(Section Global configuration using STGlobalConfig.properties file) if used should be supplied in the Kubernetes secret in step 1.8 - add at the end of the command - `--from-file=./STGlobalConfig.properties`
    3.6 Optional - prepare STStartScriptsConfig file.
 (Section JVM Parameters for ST services using STStartScriptsConfig) if used should be supplied in the Kubernetes secret in step 1.8 - add at the end of the command `--from-file=./STStartScriptsConfig`
    3.7 Prepare ST feature and core licenses as per your database.
-   3.8 Create Kubernetes secret with the needed files (do not include STGlobalConfig.properties and STStartScriptsConfig if not used) - st-server-secret - `kubectl create secret generic st-server-secret --from-file=./taeh --from-file=./db.conf --from-file=./st.license --from-file=filedrive.license` (command should be executed where the files are located eg. runtime/secrets).
+   3.8 Create Kubernetes secret with the needed files (do not include STStartScriptsConfig if not used) - st-server-secret - `kubectl create secret generic st-server-secret/st-edge-secret -n <st-namespace> --from-file=./taeh --from-file=./db.conf --from-file=./st.license --from-file=filedrive.license` (command should be executed where the files are located eg. runtime/secrets).
 If performance tunning is applied, the above mentioned files should be also added to the command (`--from-file=./database_configuration_components.xml --from-file=./hibernate-cache-config.xml --from-file=./scheduler.properties --from-file=./coherence-cache-config-tm.xml`)
-   3.9 Fill the needed data in st-server-kubernetes.yml and st-edge-kubernetes.yml. (remove environement variables for STStartScriptsConfig and STGlobalConfig.properties if not used)
+   3.9 Fill the needed data in st-server-kubernetes.yml and st-edge-kubernetes.yml. (remove environement variables for STStartScriptsConfig if not used)
    3.10 Deploy the ST server - `kubectl create -f st-server-kubernetes.yml` (from the folder where st-server-kubernetes.yml file is located)
    3.11 Verify container is started - `kubectl get pods -n <st-namespace>` 3.12 After successful start, Login into the administraton tool Configure network zone for the Edge 3.13 Deploy the ST edge - `kubectl create -f st-edge-kubernetes.yml` (from the folder where st-edge-kubernetes.yml file is located)
    3.14 Verify container is started - `kubectl get pods -n <st-namespace>`

-4)

 #### Scaling Secure Transport in Kubernetes